 While it is customary for the seller as the contracting party to give notice to the obligor, a purchaser may also notify the obligor if the seller fails to do so.
-The consent or acknowledgment of the obligor to the sale of the receivables is not required unless the transfer of the receivables is expressly prohibited in the contract between the seller and the obligor under which the receivables arise.
+The consent or acknowledgment of the obligor to the sale of the receivables is expressly prohibited in the contract between the seller and the obligor under which the receivables arise.